Remote Australia Online Atlas (RAO Atlas) is an online tool produced by Ninti One to provide detailed data about remote Australia in a visual form.

-The Data button opens a this dialogue box which lists the various sub-theme data categories that are available, and within each of those the user can select within that from a number of specific data sets as listed.
+The Data button opens a dialogue box which lists the various sub-theme data categories that are available, and within each of those the user can select from a number of specific data sets as listed.

 Adjacent to the data set names is a link (the page symbol) to a document file which provides an explanation about the data.

 This table provides the details of each location for the selected data set:

 Only one data column is provided in the mobile devices version and in some themes on the desktop version.